 - Code of Conduct Agreement for Students undertaking Clinical Placements form.

 First read NSW Health Code of Conduct Agreement

-- National Criminal Record Check.
+- National Police Certificate.
 International students must also have a Police Check from your home country or Statutory Declaration for Overseas Students.